rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 #### Tasks:

 - ✅ Run the picorv32a design floorplanning using the OpenLANE flow, and generate the necessary output files.
-- ✅ Calculate the die area in microns using the values from the generated floorplan DEF file:
+- ✅ Calculate the die area in microns using the values from the generated floorplan DEF file:<br>
--              Die Area=Die Width (µm)×Die Height (µm)
+               Die Area=Die Width (µm)×Die Height (µm)
 - ✅ Load the generated floorplan DEF file in the Magic layout tool and explore the floorplan.
 - ✅ Run congestion-aware placement for the picorv32a design using the OpenLANE flow, and generate the necessary output files.
 - ✅ Load the generated placement DEF file in Magic and explore the placement.